 Technical: We know all about this one.
 Try to avoid saving the day yourself.
 You’re better off empowering them to fix it themselves or to help each other to fix it.

-Priorities: After a while in my role as lead, I figured out that the #1 reason my team missed an iteration was that either my devs did not truly understand what their #1 priority was or they knew what it was but they were still getting pulled into other things.
+Priorities: After a while in my role as lead, I figured out that the #1 reason my team missed an iteration was that either my devs did not truly understand what their #1 priority was or they knew what it was, but they were still getting pulled into other things.
 This is a silent killer.
-Eventually, I focused a lot of my time throughout the week just making sure every dev was working on the biggest things that would help us ship our iteration on time.
+Eventually, I focused a lot of my time throughout the week making sure every dev was working on the biggest things that would help us ship our iteration on time.
 Learn more about the LinearB shadow work detector.

 Pro tip: Instead of spending time in your daily talking about status updates that could easily be a Slack message, consider talking about priorities instead.
 Give your devs a chance to say what their #1 priority is and if anything is pulling them away from working on it.
 I bet you’ll see a new level of engagement from your team and you’ll deliver your iteration on-time more often.